jim-brighter/os-configs/macos/README.md

   ```
 - Copy `SF Mono` font files out of Terminal.app into Font Book
 - Copy `SF Mono Patched` font files out of this repo into Font Book
-- For Powerlevel9k, set theme to `powerlevel9k/powerlevel9k` and source `.powerlevel9k.sh` in `.zshrc`, and then set fonts to either `MesloLGM Nerd Font Mono` or `SFMono NF`
+- For Powerlevel10k, set theme to `powerlevel10k/powerlevel10k` and then set fonts to either `MesloLGM Nerd Font Mono` or `SFMono NF`

 ## Patch SF Mono with Nerd Fonts:
 - Clone the nerd-fonts github repo